tril-alex/ats-mini/docs/source/development.md

 ## Release process

 1. Bump the `APP_VERSION` constant in the `Common.h` file
-2. If the new version has a different EEPROM layout, bump the `APP_ID` as well (it will force the EEPROM reset)
+2. If the new version has a different EEPROM layout, bump the `EEPROM_VERSION` as well (it will force the EEPROM reset)
 3. Generate the CHANGELOG.md by running `uv run towncrier build --version X.XX`
 4. Add and commit the changes with a message like "Release X.XX", then push them to the repository
 5. Once the build is complete, download, flash and test it!